Minnesota snowbirds dealing with hurricane damage again as storms batter Florida

 Many Minnesotans who have homes in Florida escaped the worst of the damage from the latest hurricane to batter the Southeast coast.

-Hurricane Milton, which made landfall Wednesday, killed at least eight people.
+Hurricane Milton, which made landfall Wednesday, killed at least 10 people.
 The storm, predicted to be a Category 5, weakened to Category 3 but had sustained winds of 120 mph.
 It also arrived in Florida just one week after Category 4 Hurricane Helene, which killed at least 230 people across several states, according to the Associated Press.

 A large contingent of Minnesota snowbirds who live in Naples, Fla. — about two hours south of Sarasota, which bore the hurricane head on — did not see as much destruction as storms from years past, said Mike Schumann, who resides in St. Louis Park during Minnesota’s warm months.
-Florida has long attracted Minnesotans for its warm winters and spring training baseball, as the Minnesota Twins train in Fort Myers, on the gulf coast and about a 45-minute drive from Naples.
+Florida has long attracted Minnesotans for its warm winters and spring training baseball, as the Minnesota Twins train in Fort Myers, on the Gulf Coast and about a 45-minute drive from Naples.

 As Schumann traveled on a long-planned trip to Germany during the storm, his home and furniture store in Naples were at the top of his mind.
 Schumann streamed a local news station based in Naples and received updates from his neighbors who decided to hunker down and brave the storm.